AkimBolushbek/wordpress-soc-2007/trunk/zooplah/readme.txt

 = * Licensing =

 This plugin is licensed under the [GPL](http://www.gnu.org/copyleft/gpl.html "General Public License").
 It had to be.
 I personally like the [BSD](http://www.opensource.org/licenses/bsd-license.php "Berkeley Software Distribution")-style licenses better.
-They give you more freedom, I think, and require only that you indicate the origin of your code (that I wrote the original code), but you don't have to release your full modified code.
-I, however, wasn't given a choice in the matter, I'm afraid.
+They give you more freedom, I think, and require only that you indicate the origin of your code (that I wrote the original code) without requiring you to release your full modified code.
+However, part of [The Agreement](http://groups.google.com/group/wordpress-soc-2007/web/welcome?hl=en) was to license the code under the GPL.

 == Known problems and bugs ==

 * The easier tags are case sensitive (title, TITLE, and Title are different entities).
 * Not all PHP will be converted to an easier format.
 Just ignore the parts that you don't understand.

-See [eztags/eztags-caveats.html](eztags/eztags-caveats.htm) for more issues.
+See [eztags/eztags-caveats.html](eztags/eztags-caveats.html) for more issues.